Graduate

 In order to show satisfactory progress toward an advanced degree, a student must maintain a cumulative Grade Point Average (GPA) of 3.0.
 A course in which a grade below “C” was earned cannot be counted toward graduation requirements.
 A student who, in any two consecutive semesters including the summer term, has a cumulative grade point average below 3.0 may be subject to academic dismissal.
 The university policy on Probation, Dismissal, and Academic Appeals provides further guidance on satisfactory academic progress and the process to appeal an academic dismissal.

-Individual graduate programs may have more strict academic standards, which include a maximum number of grades below a "B" before dismissal from the program.
+Individual graduate programs may have stricter academic standards, which include a maximum number of grades below a "B" before dismissal from the program.

 Doctoral Program Standards

 Doctoral students remain in good standing when they maintain a minimum graduate GPA of 3.0 for coursework.
 Only grades of “B” or better count toward required coursework (i.e., all but the elective courses) and dissertation hours.
 Any grade lower than “B” in a required area course will necessitate that the course be retaken and passed with a grade of “B” or higher.
 While one grade of “C” in an elective course may be counted toward the doctorate, only grades of “B” or better indicate satisfactory completion of courses required for the doctorate.
-A doctoral student’s progress is monitored at the program level and a student should consult with his/her Graduate Program Coordinator or Department Head regarding specific program level academic standing requirements.
+A doctoral student’s progress is monitored at the program level and students will receive an annual performance review with input from program faculty.
+Students should consult with their Graduate Program Coordinator or Department Head regarding program performance expectations and requirements.

 Change of Major/Program

 Under certain circumstances, it is possible for a student to change the graduate major/program.
 ONLY students who have a cumulative GPA of 3.0 or higher in all course work taken in post-baccalaureate standing at Prairie View A&M University are eligible to begin the process to change from one degree major/program to another.
-A complete application packet and application fee must be submitted to the Office of Graduate Studies.
+A complete application packet and application fee must be submitted to the Graduate School.
 The change must be completed during the regular registration period for a particular semester or term.
-A graduate student on academic probation cannot change major/program during this period; however, after successfully completing the probation period with a cumulative GPA of 3.0 or higher, he/she may reapply to the Office of Graduate Studies through the accepting Graduate Advisor, Department Head, and Academic Dean.
+A graduate student on academic probation cannot change major/program during this period; however, after successfully completing the probation period with a cumulative GPA of 3.0 or higher, the student may reapply to the Graduate School through the accepting Graduate Advisor, Department Head, and Academic Dean.
 The application will be subject to the approval of the Graduate Dean.

 Courses, Credits, and Grades